PrestaShop/docs/basics/installation/install-with-docker.md

 This is the easiest and quickest way to start and test PrestaShop with Docker.
 {{% /notice %}}

-You can automatically install PrestaShop, and add test data, without having to use the installation assistant when creating your Docker compose stack.
+You can automatically install PrestaShop and add test data without having to use the installation assistant when creating your Docker Compose stack.

 To achieve this, you need to set those environment variables in your PrestaShop container declaration in your  `docker-compose.yml` file: